cruseakshay/Notes/ML/R/Importing and Managing Financial Data in R/notes.md

 - Create valid names for multiple instruments
   You can also use setSymbolLookup() to create a mapping between the instrument symbol and the name of the R object. setSymbolLookup(NEW_NAME = list(name = "OLD_NAME"))

+## Aligning data with different periodicities

+- To create regular data from an irregular data set
+  In order to create regular data from an irregular data set, the first thing you need is a regular sequence of date-times that span the dates of your irregular data set.
+A "regular" sequence of date-times has equally-spaced time points.

+  A zero-width xts object has an index of date-times, but no data columns.